oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Disabled Items

-You can put disabled buttons specific to the pagination component with the `disabledItems` props, this props is an array with the number of the button you want to put in disabled status
+You can put disabled buttons specific to the pagination component with the `disabledItems` property, this property is an array with the number of the button you want to put in disabled status

 </card>